What to Review During Open Enrollment

 Make sure to review all costs carefully before making your decision.
 A plan with a low premium may not be the cheapest choice.
 High deductibles and copayments can lead to higher overall costs.

-A PPO (Preferred Provider Organization) is usually more expensive, with higher monthly premiums, out-of-pocket costs and often have a deductible that you must meet before services are covered.
+PPO plans are usually more expensive, with higher monthly premiums, higher out-of-pocket costs and often have a deductible that you must meet before services are covered.
 You can get care outside of your network, though you will likely pay more.
-You do not need a referral from your primary care physician to see a specialist.
+You usually do not need a referral from your primary care physician to see a specialist.

 What’s covered by health insurance